tomascorrea/requests-adapters/README.md

 requests-adapters
 =================

-Study of create adpater to use the **super clean** API of request to send a WSGI request over a faster trasport like rabbitmq+celery or zeromq - this first POC implements a adapter and a celery task.
+Study of create adpater to use the **super clean** API of [requests](http://docs.python-requests.org/en/latest/) to send a WSGI request over a faster trasport like rabbitmq+celery or zeromq - this first POC implements a adapter and a celery task.

 this is simple example, of course you need to have a celery configurated and rabbit running